akhilaku/Birthday-Card-Android-App/README.md

 This is the image and text displayed when you open the application.
 When you are working with my code you can change the image and text according to your wish.
 ![](https://github.com/akhilaku/Birthday-Card-Android-App/blob/master/Screenshot_20200515-191141.png)
 The android codes are very easy to understand and learn.
+The best platform to learn android app development for free is